JasonThomasData/DocLink/README.md

     >>   phone_number: "02 9876 5432"
     >> )

-We've added some default contacts, the five we've currently got, to the db/seeds.rb file.
-This means that when the user runs rake db:setup, the database will already had the points of data declared in the seeds.rb file.
+We've added some default contacts, the five we've currently got, to the ```db/seeds.rb``` file.
+This means that when the user runs rake ```db:setup```, the database will already had the points of data declared in the seeds.rb file.

+An improvement for the future may be to read issues from a spreadsheet to add records to the db from the ```db/seeds.rb``` file, and run ```rake db:setup``` each build.

 Note - name and address are required, phone_number and service_name can be dropped.